Selling a house with tenants

 What is a sitting tenant?

-A sitting tenant is the name given to a tenant who remains in a property when the property is sold.
+The term sitting tenant or tenant in situ refers to a tenant who remains in a property when the property is being sold

 A property may have a sitting tenant for a few different reasons.
 Sometimes an investor will choose to sell a house with tenants because a property offers an attractive investment opportunity for other landlords with a tenant already in situ.
 Alternatively, a property may have a sitting tenant because the property owner needs a quick sale and can’t afford to wait for the current tenancy to come to an end, or because the tenant has an assured tenancy that prevents them from being evicted.